HuskyHacks/cazadora/README.md

 ![image](https://github.com/user-attachments/assets/9e10120a-bdd2-4b2e-abaa-6a641daa6d50)

+> ⚠ I find it necessary to remind people:
+> **NEVER, EVER, EVER EVER EVER** enter a device code from an untrusted source.
+If you receive one unprompted from an email and it says to go to the legit Microsoft page and enter it, DO NOT ENTER IT.
+>
+> In this case, we are generating the code and retrieving it in-band by using the script, so we're good 👍

 The script will handle the rest!
 If it finds any suspicious apps, it will print out the application's information along with a color coding for the confidence of the finding.

 ![image](https://github.com/user-attachments/assets/8e8dd670-d9ae-4260-9700-83e80489b337)